DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 Error with bitcoin json-rpc
 ```

 That means that the server can’t connect to your Bitcoin Core full node.
-This is likely an issue with one of your conf-files (either `config.cfg` or `bitcoin.conf`).
-Below is a copy of a standard `config.cfg`-file (all comments `#` in this file are removed for readability, can be a good idea to keep those)
+This is likely an issue with one of your conf-files (either `config.ini` or `bitcoin.conf`).
+Below is a copy of a standard `config.ini`-file (all comments `#` in this file are removed for readability, can be a good idea to keep those)

 ```
 [master-public-keys]